Pfalz D.III: D.IIIa

 The most pressing complaint about the new Pfalz was that the guns were buried in the fuselage, preventing pilots from clearing gun jams in flight.
 This feature had been carried over from the earlier Roland designs.
 In November 1917, Pfalz responded by producing the slightly modified D.IIIa, which relocated the guns to the upper fuselage decking.
-The D.IIIa was distinguishable by its enlarged semicircular horizontal stabilizer and cropped lower wingtips.
+The D.IIIa was distinguishable by its enlarged semicircular horizontal stabiliser and cropped lower wingtips.
 It also featured a more powerful version of the Mercedes D.III engine.

 Pfalz built approximately 260 D.III and 750 D.IIIa aircraft.
 Most were delivered to Bavarian Jastas.
 Once Pfalz completed the final batch in May 1918, production shifted to the D.IIIa's successor, the D.XII.
 Some aircraft from the final D.IIIa batch were delivered to Turkey.

 As of 30 April 1918, 433 D.IIIa scouts were still in frontline use.
 By 31 August, that number had declined to 166.
 Many serviceable aircraft were sent to advanced training schools, but approximately 100 aircraft remained in frontline use at the time of the Armistice.